-Before seawater cooling could be established, the water level in the RPVs fell low enough that the zirconium alloy (zircaloy) tubes cladding the uranium oxide pellets in the fuel overheated and burst, reacting with the water to form hydrogen, which escaped with the vented steam but, unlike the steam, did not condense in the large water-filled torus shown in the figure.
-The hydrogen pressure increased in the "drywell," which, in turn, needed to be vented to prevent its bursting.
+Before seawater cooling could be established, the water level in the RPVs fell low enough that the zirconium alloy (zircaloy) tubes cladding the uranium oxide pellets in the fuel overheated and reacted the steam filling the upper portion of the RPV, forming hydrogen which escaped with the vented steam but, unlike the steam, did not condense in the large waterfilled torus shown in the figure.
+The hydrogen pressure increased in the "drywell," which, in turn, needed to be vented to prevent its failure.
+The design pressure of the drywell (primary containment vessel, or PCV) was 62 psig (1F1) or 56 psig (1F2-3).
+The pressure in 1F1 had risen to 122 psig by 0230 on 12 March.
+To prevent failure of the PCV, it needed to be vented, but it was probably already leaking through seals or penetrations.

 Unfortunately, although there are valves installed to conduct the vented gas to the tall stack, the valves seem not to have retained their position after the power failure, and hydrogen invaded the reactor buildings, including Building 4.
-There was no fuel at all in Unit 4's RPV because it had been shut down for refueling, with its fuel all transferred to the elevated spent fuel pool in Unit 4, where it was residing deep underwater, as was the case with the old spent fuel in Units 1-3.
+There was no fuel in Unit 4's RPV because it had been shut down for refueling, with its fuel all transferred to the elevated spent fuel pool (SFP) in Unit 4, where it was residing deep underwater, as was the case with the old spent fuel in Units 1-3.

 There was much concern and uncertainty in Japan and in the world technical nuclear community that water had leaked or was leaking from the spent fuel pools, which were without circulating water cooling.
 If they had not leaked, there would have been several days of safety before the cooling by evaporation to the atmosphere would uncover the top of active fuel in the stored fuel elements.
-Major concern was warranted because the spent fuel pool every year receives 25% of a full core-load of spent fuel, so that there is about 6 (ck) times as much long-lived fission product content (e.g., 30-yr half-live Cs-137) as in an operating reactor core.
+Major concern was warranted because the spent fuel pool every year receives 25% of a full core-load of spent fuel, so that there is about 6-10 times as much long-lived fission product content (e.g., 30-yr half-life Cs-137) as in an operating reactor core.
+Specifically, the RPV in Unit 1 was loaded with 400 fuel elements; Units 2-3 cores had 548 FE, and the SFPs of Units 1-4 have 292, 587, 514, and 1331 FE respectively.
+A common SFP at the site has 6375 FE, all out of the reactor for more than 18 months.

-In the attempt to cool the spent-fuel pools, futile efforts were made to provide water by helicopter, until finally a low-tech solution was implemented in the form of ordinary "giraffes" used on high-rise building sites to deliver concrete to higher floors of the buildings under construction.
-Of course, the giraffes delivered water and not concrete, but there was continuing uncertainty about the temperature and the water level in the spent fuel pools.
+In the attempt to cool the spent-fuel pools, futile efforts were made to provide water by helicopter, until finally a low-tech solution was implemented in the form of ordinary "giraffes" used at high-rise building sites to deliver concrete to higher floors of the buildings under construction.
+These giraffes delivered water and not concrete, but there was continuing uncertainty about the temperature and the water level in the spent fuel pools.
 Unfortunately, initially only seawater was available and was used to prevent further disaster, but at the cost of an as yet unassessed corrosion problem of the fuel rods and assemblies.